US STOCKS-Wall Street ends higher with boost from big tech

 NEW YORK, Nov 12 (Reuters) - Wall Street stocks closed higher on Friday, with market-leading growth shares kick-starting indexes' climb as investors looked past disappointing U.S. economic data.

-Despite their advance, all three major U.S. stock indexes ended the session below last Friday's close, ending a five-week streak of weekly advances.
+Despite their advances, all three major U.S. stock indexes ended the session below last Friday's close, ending a five-week streak of weekly gains.

-Investors favored growth .IGX over value .IVX, with megacap tech stocks led by Microsoft Corp MSFT.O and Apple Inc AAPL.O doing the heavy lifting.
+Investors favored growth .IGX over value .IVX, with megacap tech stocks, led by Apple Inc AAPL.O and Microsoft Corp MSFT.O, doing the heavy lifting.

 The University of Michigan's preliminary consumer sentiment data for November unexpectedly dropped to a 10-year low, and a Labor Department report showed job openings barely budged from record highs even as workers are quitting in record numbers.